rabuchan/SanJoaquinSalmon_SampleSize/README.md

 pF1 = conditional detection probability at site F1 (Turner Cut)
 pG2 = conditional detection probability at site G2 (Chipps Island)

+Approach:
+(1) Set release sizes and simulation numbers
+(2) Define true parameter values
+(3) Simulate data
+(4) For each simulation, estimate parameters using maximum likelihood
+(5) For each parameter, calculate the proportion of simulations that meet the criteria C1 - C4